Asian Art Outpost

 It is a northern style of martial art that imitates a drunk person in its movements.
 Many staggering movements serve to deceive the opponent and keep them off-balance.

-Some consider Drunken Fist to be among the harder styles of martial arts due to the need for powerful joints and fingers.
+Some consider Drunken Fist to be among the more complex styles of martial arts due to the need for robust joints and fingers.

 Drunken Monkey Kung Fu